confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 ***

-## <a name="step-2"></a>**Create an Environment and Kafka Cluster**
+## <a name="step-2"></a>**Create an Environment and Cluster**

-An environment contains Kafka clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
+An environment contains clusters and its deployed components such as Connectors, ksqlDB, and Schema Registry.
 You have the ability to create different environments based on your company's requirements.
 You’ve seen companies use environments to separate Development/Testing, Pre-Production, and Production clusters.

 1. Click **+ Add Environment**.
 Specify an **Environment Name** and Click **Create**.